wixplosives/engine/docs/docs/entities/environment/index.md

 hello from f2
 ```

-For cross environment communication and further reading, go to [[runtime.entities.communication]]
+For cross-environment communication and further reading, go to the [communication](../communication) section.

-But, for example, a file-server feature which should provide Node `readDir` and `readFile` can run on two (or more) different environments: `node` or `window`, Then we will define them as follows:
+But, for example, a file-server feature which should provide Node `readDir` and `readFile` can run on two (or more)
+different environments: `node` or `window`, Then we will define them as follows:

 ```typescript
 /**